osasanchezme/ParamEle/README.md

     - [ ] Add it to the handler of nodes
     - [ ] Add support for it in the renderer itself (Plotly.js)

+## Submodules

+In the `submodules` folder will be all the submodules that are used in the application.
+When possible and not too cumbersome, the functions in the submodules shouldn't be imported/used directly in any part of the code, the function should be added to the `submodulesAPI` file, exported and used from there.